 Spare Street is a new street created from a row of disused railway arches.
 Named after local artist, Austin Osman Spare, this stretch of the Low Line is home to not-for-profit arts and enterprise company, Hotel Elephant.
 The company packs a lot into its five arches, including hot-desks and coworking; events and meeting space; a gallery and the Sidecar Coffee Bar.
 At just 17 years old, Spare had his work accepted for the Royal Academy Summer Exhibition.
 So it’s fitting that Spare Street is all about nurturing and encouraging young, creative talent.

 Elephant Road incorporates a number of railway arch businesses, including Corsica Studios.
-Since 2017, this busy stretch of the Low Line has opened onto the new Castle Square (part of the town centre development).
+Since 2017, this busy stretch of the Low Line has opened onto Castle Square (built as part of the town centre development).
 Beyond that, lies the green expanse of Elephant Park.
-Castle Square is set to house many of the traders from the shopping centre while the site is redeveloped and (ahead of the expected increase in footfall) a new pedestrian crossing is being built across New Kent Road to help people reach Elephant Road safely from Rockingham Street.
+Castle Square is home to many of the traders formerly at the shopping centre.
+A new pedestrian crossing is being built across New Kent Road to help people reach Elephant Road and Castle Square safely from Rockingham Street.

 Walk Elephant is a community initiative to pool ideas for better walking routes and find ways to make them happen.
 One idea, that’s already borne fruit, is a new pathway along the Low Line that opens up a passage from Amelia Street through to Marlborough Close and the Newington estate.
 Conceived by the Walworth Society, this modest intervention (which removed a fence and created a small path) is a good example of how a small change can make a big difference.